Appreciating Art

 Sheetal Ghatani, 2021

 Cutting Chai, a drink unique to Mumbai holds a very special place in the heart of the city and its inhabitants.
 Literally translating to cutting a portion of tea into half, it is a smaller but punchier dose of chai that’s perfect for the busy city-dweller on the go, be it office colleagues bonding during breaks or strangers over politics and weather.
 Mumbai’s cutting chai is akin to the city’s lifeblood.
 Taking inspiration from this, the 10 feet high stainless steel and acrylic installation is an ode to the city that never sleeps and the tea that connects all Mumbaikars.
-A city beautification initiative by RPG ART Foundation, in partnership with MCGM.

 Yoga on the Sealink